 Duration: Heartfelt.
 The power lasts as long as the net is proximate to the caster, the caster is mindful of it, and the caster continues to expend its required Setback Cost every Round.
 While the magic is in effect, anyone other than the caster possessing the net must treat it as a magic item when considering their Magic Limit.
 Preparation: The character must touch the net they wish to make disappear.
 Conflict Rolls: If the attacker using the net is visible to the target, the target suffers from a Drawback (rather than the Extreme Drawback that would be warranted by invisibility if the aggressor themselves were completely unseen).
 Other Details: The net may be wielded by anyone, using their own skill with the weapon.
 Note that the magic of this gift makes the net truly invisible.
 Its magic is no mere illusion.
 So, Disbelief has no effect on it.
-Gifts~J Jousting Prerequisites: This gift may be learned independent of any class with two months of training.
+Itchy Trigger Finger Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: You may expend a Reaction to fire a readied (loaded) crossbow.
+If this is done, the Attack Roll is made with a Drawback.
+Gifts~J Jousting Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Gift.
 However, the student must be at least 5th rank in Riding Equines, or Riding Equine-like Mounts.
 Description: Jousting is the ability to pummel a mounted opponent while riding and utilizing melee weapons to knock them from their steed.
 It trains in the use of Proportional and Oversize Melee Weapons while mounted.
 Duration: Instantaneous.

 Range: Melee.